$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: Applications and discussion

 We define the relative scattering cross-section error as:

-The reference scattering cross-section $\sigma_{REF}^{\omega,\Omega}$ is calculated within the Mie-TMM formalism \cite{Sekulic1} for the case of nanospheres, and, for the case of spheroids, with the TMM method described in this work and expansion order $l_{max}=10$.
-According to the data plotted in Figs.~\ref{fig:conv_trends_sph} and \ref{fig:conv_trends_ell}, a reduction in the relative scattering cross-section error, both in FF and SH regimes, is observed as the number of spherical harmonics included in the Fourier expansion is increased.
-This is the characteristic trend observed when a numerical method converges.
-We also note a general trend, more pronounced in the case of scattering cross-section error evaluated at the FF, namely that the error is smaller for larger values of the wavelength of the incident wave.
+The reference scattering cross-section, $\sigma_{REF}^{\omega/\Omega}$, is calculated within the Mie-TMM formalism \cite{Sekulic1} for nanospheres, and, for the case of spheroids, with the TMM method introduced in this work and expansion order $l_{max}=10$.
+According to Figs.~\ref{fig:conv_trends_sph} and \ref{fig:conv_trends_ell}, a reduction in the relative scattering cross-section error, both in FF and SH regimes, is observed as the number of spherical harmonics included in the Fourier expansion increases.
+This is the usual trend observed when a numerical method converges.
+We also note a general trend, more evident in the case of scattering cross-section error evaluated at the FF, namely that the error is smaller for larger values of the wavelength of the incident wave.
 This is explained by the fact that as the wavelength increases the wave scattering process approaches the quasi-static regime described by the first order of the series expansion.
 This conclusion is not necessarily valid at the SH, as in this case the nonlinear source distribution can be markedly affected by the excitation of optical resonances of the particles, a phenomenon that is strongly dependent on the wavelength.

+It should be noted that these convergence tests can be used to infer the values of critical parameters, such as the maximum expansion order, $l_{max}$, and the number of triangles used to produce the meshes covering the particles, that lead to accurate results.
+Importantly, we considered the most challenging cases, namely dielectric and metallic particles with large electric permittivity.
+This means that modelling particle systems with smaller refractive index contrast, such as colloidal systems, would require smaller computational resources.